StevenBlack/vocab/readme.md

 make sure you pronounce it correctly: BAH REE-LEAF.

+### base rate fallacy
+The tendency to ignore base rate information (generic, general information) and focus on specific information (information only pertaining to a certain case).

 ### bathos
 A fall from the sublime to the commonplace; often used to describe the plot of a play, a movie or a piece of fiction which tells how the mighty have fallen.